From New York City to Washington, D.C.: 5 Best Ways to Get There

 1. From New York to Washington D.C. on a Day Trip Tour

 An organized tour is one of the best and easiest ways to explore the country's capital, giving you peace of mind if you are traveling alone, want a guided experience, or you want to see the sights without the hassle of planning everything on your own.
 Best of all, you can do it all in just a day.
 The Washington D.C.
 Day Trip from New York City tour takes care of all the logistics, so you can relax and enjoy the vibrant city with a group.

 The trip brings guests in a minivan or bus and passes by landmarks such as the White House and the Capitol Building.
 It makes stops at Arlington Cemetery (where JFK is buried) and the Smithsonian National Air and Space Museum, one of D.C.'s top attractions.
 Stop by the Vietnam War Memorial, Korean War Veterans Memorial, Washington Monument, and the Lincoln Memorial before making your way back to New York.
 Enjoy Wi-Fi onboard the vehicle.
-Depart New York City at 6:30am from 8th Avenue, between 47th and 48th streets, and return to the same spot, the same day, in the early evening.
+The tour departs New York City at 6:30am.

 2. From New York to Washington D.C. by Train